hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 But there's no replacement for trying to create art.

 I really dove into painting digitally last Fall, when I was fortunate to have a one-month sabbatical, most of which I spent in Oxford, England.
-An academic sabbatical is a chance to step back from one's normal research and duties, and explore new reseach directions.
+An academic sabbatical is a chance to step back from one's normal research and duties, and explore new directions.
 For this sabbatical, I decided to dive more seriously into painting and drawing, sometimes spending hours a day painting digitally, letting go of the usual feeling that I "should be more productive."
 I told myself that painting was "my job."
-(I did a bunch of other professional and personal things in this time.)
+(I did do a bunch of other professional and personal activities in this time as well.)

 I'm not making much art these days; this stay-at-home pandemic seems to have ended whatever momentum I had.
-So it's finally time to write down the reflections that have been brewing in my head over the past year.
-Some of the things I've learned have already led to new research projects, and others still have potential.
+So I suppose it's finally time to write down the reflections that have been brewing in my head over the past year.
+Some of these ideas have already led to new research projects, and others are still forming.
+I'm also writing these things down because they're the things I wished a long time ago, when I was first studying art.

 Art is a Process